-The NISSAN Voice Recognition System allows hands-free operation of the systems equipped on this vehicle, such as the phone and navigation systems.
+The NISSAN Voice Recognition system allows hands-free operation of the systems equipped on this vehicle, such as the phone and navigation systems.

-To operate NISSAN Voice Recognition, press the ws button located on the steering wheel.
+To operate NISSAN Voice Recognition, press the (Type A) or the (Type B) button located on the steering wheel.
 When prompted, speak the command for the system you wish to activate.
 The command given is picked up by the microphone and performed when it is properly recognized.
-NISSAN Voice Recognition will provide a voice response as well as a message in the center display to inform you of the command results.
+NISSAN Voice Recognition will provide a voice response and a message in the center display to inform you of the command results.